 Rule 8017.
 Brief of an Amicus Curiae

-(a) During Initial Consideration of a Case on the Merits.
+(a) During the Initial Consideration of a Case on the Merits.

 (2)When Permitted.
-The United States or its officer or agency or a state may file an amicus brief without the consent of the parties or leave of court.
+The United States, its officer or agency, or a state may file an amicus brief without the parties’ consent or leave of court.
 Any other amicus curiae may file a brief only by leave of court or if the brief states that all parties have consented to its filing, but a district court or BAP may prohibit the filing of or may strike an amicus brief that would result in a judge’s disqualification.
-On its own motion, and with notice to all parties to an appeal, the district court or BAP may request a brief by an amicus curiae.
+On its own, and with notice to all parties to an appeal, the district court or BAP may request a brief by an amicus curiae.

 (3)Motion for Leave to File.
-The motion must be accompanied by the proposed brief and state:
+A motion for leave must be accompanied by the proposed brief and state:

 (A) the movant’s interest; and